CREATING THE PROGRAM

 ASSISTANT DEAN FOR STUDENT AFFAIRS

-The Assistant Dean for Student Affairs also serves as the GSN Commandant and works with the Commandant team to foster student professional and educational development within the uniformed services and address military issues impacting GSN.
+The Assistant Dean for Student Affairs works with the Commandant team to foster student professional and educational development within the uniformed services and address military issues impacting GSN.

-The Graduate School of Nursing’s Commandant Team is responsible for fostering student professional and educational development and addressing military issues impacting GSN.
-The Commandant, who also serves as Assistant Dean for Student Affairs, along with the Company Commander and Senior Enlisted Advisor oversee a wide range of programs to provide personal, administrative, and academic support for students.
+The Graduate School of Nursing’s Commandant and the Commandant Team is responsible for fostering student professional and educational development and addressing military issues impacting GSN.
+The Commandant along with the Company Commander and Senior Enlisted Advisor oversee a wide range of programs to provide personal, administrative, and academic support for students.
 The Commandant team’s responsibilities include:

 - Developing initiatives to improve student health and physical fitness, academic outcomes, financial management, campus morale, and overall esprit de corps.